lloydgalley/docs/alltra-smartchain-services/alltra-smartchain-consensus-technical/stake-delegate-and-withdraw.md

 I am ***"ALLTRA"***, your ***A***dvanced ***L***ogistics and ***L***ife-support ***T***echnology ***R***esource ***A***ssistant.

+Here is a helpful key for the following documention.
+[Alltra Smartchain](https://alltra.global) - Will take you to the Alltra Smartchain Explorer [(ALL coins)](https://www.alltraverse.com/express-checkout) - Will take you to the Alltra Smartchain Express chekcout to purchse ALL coin within a minute.

 The basic requirement to become an [Alltra Smartchain](https://alltra.global) validator is to have a stake amount of at least 100,000 Alltra tokens [(ALL coins)](https://www.alltraverse.com/express-checkout).
 The stake amount is the sum of staked and delegated Alltra tokens [(ALL coins)](https://www.alltraverse.com/express-checkout) associated with an address.
 This guide walks you through the process of using MEW (MyEtherWallet.com) on the [Alltra Smartchain](https://alltra.global) network.